shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise2.md

 #### Task summary

 In this exercise, you created and configured a migration assessment in Azure Migrate and its dependency visualization feature, by creating a Log Analytics workspace and deploying the Azure Monitoring Agent and Dependency Agent on both Windows and Linux on-premises machines.

+Click on **Next** from the lower right corner to move on to the next page.